matthias-reis/carda-gatsby/content/articles/2021/07/willebrant-the-pilgrim.md

 slug: willebrant-the-pilgrim-en
 typeName: Review
 title: Willebrant – "The Pilgrim"
-subTitle: A Musical Hike With A Dive
+subTitle: A Dive Into The Sound Ocean
 seoTitle: Willebrant – "The Pilgrim" – A Musical Hike With A Dive
 description: Willebrant has a new EP out!
 "The Pilgrim" is about the journey of someone setting out on an adventure.
 The five songs which are inspired by the